web-work-tools/web-work-tools.github.io/_posts/info/2019-05-23-open-source-publishing.md

 From there, jekyll throws it all up into `site.data.performance1` and `site.data.performance2` so I can call it with a bit of code and generate pages with it.

-Sometime I'll create a post, or [stub](https://infominer.id/webwork/tags/#stub), to begin documentation of that feature of Jekyll and grow in familiarity with it.

-For now I'll just share a few links here.

 ><img src="https://i.imgur.com/jMtd9WR.png"/>
 >
 >from: [*GitHub Pages Starter Pack - Extended Resources*](/github-pages-starter-pack/)